Astrid of Sweden: Queen

 On 17 February 1934, King Albert I died in a mountain-climbing accident in Marche-les-Dames, Belgium.
-Leopold and Astrid became the new King and Queen of the Belgians with the style of Majesty.
+Leopold and Astrid became the new King and Queen of the Belgians.
 Later that year, the third child of Leopold and Astrid was born.
-He was named Albert after his grandfather and would eventually succeed his brother Baudouin as King of the Belgians.
+He was named Albert after his grandfather, and would eventually succeed his brother Baudouin as King of the Belgians.
+The present King of the Belgians, Philippe, is Albert's son.

 As Queen of the Belgians, Astrid dedicated her time to raising her children and promoting social causes that brought her into contact with the Belgians.
-She was very concerned by the situation of women, children, and disadvantaged people.
-During an economic crisis in Belgium in 1935, she organized a collection of clothing, money and food for the poor through an open letter, which was published as the "Queen’s Appeal".
+She was concerned by the situations of women, children, and disadvantaged people.
+During an economic crisis in Belgium in 1935 she organized the collection of clothing, money and food for the poor through an open letter, published as the "Queen’s Appeal."
 Queen Astrid also visited poor settlements in Belgium.

 Queen Astrid was particularly interested in training women formally in childcare and healthcare.
-She also supported the training of young girls as dressmakers so they would have better career opportunities.
+She also supported the training of young girls as dressmakers to better their career opportunities.
 She supported Catholic charitable institutions, such as the Sisters of St. Vincent de Paul, and liberal organizations, such as the Fédération des Foyers Belges.
 She also gave audiences to advocates of women's rights such as Baroness Marthe Boël, president of the National Council of Belgian Women.

 In May 1935, Queen Astrid patronized Milk Week, an effort to encourage Belgians to drink healthy beverages.
-She charged Gatien du Parc, one of her courtiers, with the task of preparing a detailed report on milk regulations in foreign countries with a strict investigation.
+She charged Gatien du Parc, one of her courtiers, with the task of preparing a detailed report on milk regulations in foreign countries after a strict investigation.
 Queen Astrid often did charitable works as part of a Relief Committee.

 Hobbies and personality

-Queen Astrid had a warm, friendly, social and charming personality.
-According to her friend Countess Anna Sparre, Astrid was a shy and insecure woman.
-Sparre believed that Astrid's mother Princess Ingeborg's constant praising of her sister Märtha contributed to her shyness and insecurity.
-Astrid, apparently a timid and fragile woman, could be fierce and stern when she had to defend a wronged loved one.
+Queen Astrid had a warm, friendly, social, and charming personality.
+According to her friend Countess Anna Sparre, Astrid was a shy and insecure woman—a disposition she believes may have been influenced by Astrid's mother favoring her elder sister Märtha.
+Apparently a timid and fragile woman, Astrid could be fierce and stern when she had to defend a wronged loved one.

 She collected Swedish folk art and enjoyed sports such as swimming, skiing, climbing, horseback riding and golf.